teofilobd/teofilobd.github.io/_posts/2023-02-27-Annileen-Devlog-2.md

 module; // optional (or not)
 ```

-This first line tells the compiler that this is a **module interface**.
-This line is optional or at least should be.
+This first line tells the compiler that this is a **module interface**. ~~This line is optional or at least should be~~ (**correction from Daniela-E on reddit:** `module;` introduces the so called _'global module fragment'_ that may be empty, to be followed by the _'module declaration'_.
+The latter determines if a named module is an interface or not depending on the appearance of the optional _'export'_ keyword in that declaration).
 If I omit this line in MSVC I might get this warning:

 > <sup><sub>**C5201** A module declaration can appear only at the start of a translation unit unless a global module fragment is used.</sub></sup>